PETE LEKI | Ecology Program Director | firstname.lastname@example.org

 Waters has a unique field-based Ecology and Environment program for grades K – 8.
 The Ecology Program is integrated with Waters’ Science Program.
-In Fall, Winter, and Spring, students participate in a nature-based field experience that focuses on education, restoration, and exploration.
+In Fall, Winter, and Spring, students participate in a nature-based field experiences that focuses on integration, restoration, and exploration.
 The students are introduced to nature in a way that fosters a personal connection to our natural areas.
 Volunteer parents and community members are active participants in the field visits, as well.
 Students keep field journals to write and draw about their experiences.
-Even the youngest students draw pictures or collect leaves for their journals.
+Even the youngest students take part in authentic field experiences.

 The Ecology Program covers 3 areas of environmental interest: